 A calm, clear sense of knowing

-A decision that feels aligned with your values and long-term goals
+A decision that feels aligned with your values and long-term goals, even in London’s dynamic corporate environment

 A quiet, steady feeling rather than an urgent, panicked one